 Administrative Unit - a division or other official subcategory of an agency.

-Agency - department, public corporations, the University of Alaska, the Alaska Railroad Corporation, and statutorily created boards and commissions.
+Agency - a State department, a public corporation, the University of Alaska, the Alaska Railroad Corporation, and all statutorily created boards and commissions.

 Benefit - anything that is to a person's advantage regardless of financial interest or from which a person hopes to gain in any way.